yellow006/SAD-VER/README.md

 SEED and SEED-IV datasets are avaliable at: https://bcmi.sjtu.edu.cn/home/seed/

+Our experimental results in SEED & SEED-IV dataset are included in our revision to reviewers.
+They will be public released soon.

 _5. Acknowledgements_

 This project is deeply inspired by @ermongroup https://github.com/ermongroup/ddim .
 Salute to all open-source researchers!